poliastro/poliastro/docs/source/index.rst

    :align: center

-**poliastro** is an open source collection of Python subroutines useful in Astrodynamics and Orbital Mechanics.
-It tries to provide a simple and intuitive API and handles physical quantities with units.
+**poliastro** is an open source collection of Python subroutines useful in Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
+It provides a simple and
+intuitive API and handles physical quantities with units.
 Some of its awesome features are:

-* Orbit propagation (Keplerian orbits)
+* Analytical and numerical orbit propagation
 * Conversion between position and velocity vectors and classical orbital elements
 * Hohmann and bielliptic maneuvers computation